itarck/fancoil/README.md

 # fancoil

-A clojurescript modular framework,  which uses multi-methods to define and implement modules, use [integrant] to inject configuration and stateful dependencies at system startup.
+A clojurescript modular framework, which uses multi-methods to define and implement modules, use [integrant] to inject configuration and stateful dependencies to modules at system startup.

 [integrant]:https://github.com/weavejester/integrant